 We Chose to Go to the Moon

-Kimberly Grigsby (Music Director, Broadway’s To Kill a Mockingbird) conducted the Orchestra of St. Luke’s and top Broadway vocalists in musical selections inspired by America’s race to space—including David Bowie’s “Space Oddity,” Alexander Courage’s theme from Star Trek, favorites by Paul Simon and Elton John, and more.
+In 2019, this program was presented in Zankel Hall fifty years after Apollo 11 was launched into space.
+Kimberly Grigsby (To Kill a Mockingbird) conducted the Orchestra of St. Luke’s and top Broadway vocalists in musical selections inspired by America’s race to space.
 Rare footage from NASA, including iconic photographs and archival interviews with astronauts and their families are woven together by historian John Monsky in this powerful and immersive event.
 Mark Armstrong, made a special appearance paying tribute to his father, Neil, with Katie Couric offering a rousing and personal introduction.

 “The story of the space race isn’t just about going to the moon; it’s about what was happening on the ground too, during one of the most tumultuous times in America’s history.
 Carnegie Hall is an incredible platform to highlight the sacrifices of the astronauts’ wives and their families, the brilliance of the engineers in the mission control, and the female 'computers' and 'hidden figures' at the same time Neil Armstrong was taking his giant steps,” says John Monsky.